Sin7Y/ola-lang/docs/en/source/ola-syntax.md

 ```

 ##### Field
-`Field` is the most basic type of Olang, and the data range of the `field` variable is `[0, p-1]`.
+`Field` is the most basic type of Ola, and the data range of the `field` variable is `[0, p-1]`.
 The olaVM uses plonky2 as its back-end proof system, so the `field` of prime is selected as `$p=2^{64}-2^{32}+1$`.
-For Olang developers, `field` type operations, like integer types, require special attention when overflowing.
+For Ola developers, `field` type operations, like integer types, require special attention when overflowing.

 ```
 field a = 0xff; // field